 Measurements of Milan Cathedral

-Measured by internal area, Milan Cathedral is the second largest church in Europe (behind St Peter’s) and third largest in the world (behind the Basilica of Our Lady Aparecida in Brazil).
-On gross volume, it slipped behind Seville Cathedral with which it vies to the claim of being the largest Gothic church in the world.
+Measured by internal area, Milan Cathedral is the second largest church in Europe (behind St Peter’s) and the third largest in the world (behind the Basilica of Our Lady of Aparecida in Brazil).
+On gross volume, it slipped behind Seville Cathedral, with which it vies for the claim of being the largest Gothic church in the world.

 The basic measurements of Milan Cathedral are: